edgelesssys/constellation/rfc/image-discoverability.md

   - a pseudo-version number (e.g. `v2.3.0-pre-branch-name`) for branch images
 - a commit hash of the Constellation monorepo that is used to build the images (e.g. `cc0de5c68d41f31dd0b284d574f137e0b0ad106b`)

-To identify images belonging to one invocation of the build pipeline, the pipeline uses a unique identifier for the set of images, referred to as `image version uid` that combines the version number and the commit hash (e.g. `v2.2.0-cc0de5c68d41f31dd0b284d574f137e0b0ad106b`).
+To identify images belonging to one invocation of the build pipeline, the pipeline uses a unique identifier for the set of images, referred to as `image version uid`.
+This is either the release version number (e.g. `v2.2.0`) or a pseudo version that combines the version number and the commit hash (e.g. `v2.3.0-pre-debug-cc0de5c68d41f31dd0b284d574f137e0b0ad106b`).

 The build pipeline produces as outputs: